top of page

 If a man seduces a virgin who is not pledged to be married and sleeps with her, he must pay the bride-price, and she shall be his wife.
 If her father absolutely refuses to give her to him, he must still pay the bride-price for virgins (Exod.
 22:16–17).

-In biblical times, a man was not prohibited from having sexual relations with a woman as long as it led to marriage.
-The Bible never explicitly states that a woman and man may not have sexual intercourse before marriage; therefore, no sanction was imposed for premarital sex, but it was considered a violation of custom.
+In biblical times, a man was not prohibited from having sexual relations with a woman, as long as it led to marriage.
+The Bible never explicitly states that a woman and a man may not have sexual intercourse before marriage; therefore, no sanction was imposed for premarital sex, but it was considered a violation of custom.

 Divorce: When the Bond Breaks